 Wood doesn’t get as hot as PVC when in direct sunlight, however, while you won’t get a case of hot foot when walking barefoot on your deck, you may get a splinter since wood can warp and splinter over time.
 When comparing wood to composite pool decking like Trex, wood is subject to moisture-related rot, fading, and staining from exposure to pool chemicals.
 This can make your above ground pool deck look worn and aged before its time, unless you submit to a regular regimen of sealing and power-washing.
 In addition to being vulnerable to the elements, wood is also prey to termites and insect infestation, which can compromise the structural integrity of your deck.

 Trex offers a number of products suited for above ground pool decks.
 Check out Poolside collection, made with summer, sun, and splashing in mind.
-Don’t forget to have a sound structure in place for your above ground pool deck.
-Trex Elevations® is made with triple-coated steel beams, joists and tracks to create a rust-proof, moisture-resistant substructure for your deck.

 A variety of factors go into the cost of building an above-ground pool deck, including the types of materials used, size and style the deck, any additional structures required based on local building codes, and the cost of labor if you hire a contractor.